 - Register your iOS App with Apple – To get pushes working on your iOS app, you need to create a provisioning profile and a push certificate on the Apple Developer Provisioning Portal for your Apple Application ID.
 The provisioning profile you create must match the push certificate that you upload to IBM Mobile App Messaging.

 - Create a New Google API project with Google Cloud Messaging – To use Google Cloud Messaging (GCM) in your application(s) you must create a new project in the Google APIs console and enable it to use the GCM service.
 Here you create your Google API key.

 - Set up Mobile Push feature for Org and Users – To provision push for your organization, you must request that the push feature be provisioned.

 A mobile app developer adds or configures an app in the Development section of Watson Campaign Automation.
 A new app can be designated as one for use in Production or Development (i.e. testing).
-The push service type can also be designated as either Android, iOS or Windows.
+The push service type can also be designated as either Android, or iOS.

 The Development tab is visible if your Organization Administrator has set up mobile push notification permissions.
 This allows the push developer permission to access the Development areas in Watson Campaign Automation.

 The following diagram shows the workflow for sending a mobile app message within Watson Campaign Automation and the different responsibilities of the marketer, developer, and administrator through this process.